bennage/Raven-Studio-Sample-Plugin/docs/Chapter01.rst

 The process of building Tasks and Explorer Items is nearly identical.
 We'll walk through the steps for constructing a new task, but we'll also point out the differences that you would want to address when developing an Explorer Item.

+For this tutorial, we will assume that our plugin is meant to work with the sample data that can be generated in an empty database by Studio.
+Let's go ahead and generate a sample database now.

+* Launch RavenDB Managmenet Studio
+* Click the *HOME* link in the upper left corner
+* Click *Create New Database* on the bottom of the right-hand pane.
+* Give the new database a name and click *Create*.
+* With the new database selected, click *Use this database*
+* Navigate to the Summary screen
+* Click *Create sample data*

 Creating a Plugin Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^